Noncommutative Iwasawa theory arising from Hecke algebras: Introduction

 As a generalization, we consider the set $\sS$ which consists of elements $x\in\IIG$ such that $\IIG/x$ is a finitely generated module over $\II[[\cH]]$.
-Then we consider the category $\mathfrak{M}_\cH^\IIG$ which consists of finitely generated modules over $\II[[\cG]]$ which are $\sS$-torsion (see section \ref{non-commmutative} for more details).
-To formulate a noncommutative Main conjecture, we also require that the Selmer group of $\ad{\bosym\rho_0}$ along $\II$ is in the category $\mathfrak{M}_\cH^\II(\cG)$.
-We state this as a conjecture and in fact, this is a straight forward generalization of the conjecture for the Selmer group of $\ad{\rho_0}$ (\cite{cfksv}).
-This conjecture still remains hard to understand even in the in the first non-trivial and crucial case, namely the case when $\cG$ is a 2 dimensional $p$-adic Lie group.
-In this case, when the Selmer group for $\ad{\rho_0}$ has its $\mu$-invariant defined over the cyclotomic $\Z_p$-extension is zero, Theorem B, below seems to indicate the difficulty in trying to solve this problem as $\cRin$ is not noetherian.
-We confess that we began with the hope that we may be able to say something about $\cRin$.
+Then we consider the category $\mathfrak{M}_\cH^\IIG$ which consists of finitely generated modules over $\IIG$ which are $\sS$-torsion (see section \ref{non-commmutative} for more details).
+To formulate a noncommutative Main conjecture, we also require that the Selmer group of $\ad{\bosym\rho_0}$ over $\IIG$ is in the category $\mathfrak{M}_\cH^\II(\cG)$.
+We state this as a conjecture and in fact, this is a natural generalization of the conjecture for the Selmer group of $\ad{\rho_0}$ (\cite{cfksv}).
+Very little is known about this conjecture, even in the first non-trivial and crucial case, namely the case when $\cG$ is a 2 dimensional $p$-adic Lie group.
+It is interesting to note that, by \cite[Cor 5.5]{cfksv}, the Selmer group of a CM elliptic curve $E$ with ordinary reduction at $p$ is in $\mathfrak{M}_\cH(\cG)$ if its $\mu$-invariant is zero over $\cy{\Q(E[p])}$ .
+This turns out to be related to a conjecture of Iwasawa regarding the vanishing of $\mu$-invariant of the field $\cy{\Q(E[p])}$.
+It can also be related to the vanishing of the $\mu$-invariants for CM modular forms of higher weight ( see section \ref{mu-cm}). \begin{thmalph}(= Theorem \ref{elliptic-CM}) Let $E$ be a CM elliptic curve defined over $\Q$.
+Let $p$ be a prime of good ordinary reduction for $E$, and $\rho_E$ be the representation of $\gal_\Q$ attached to the Tate module of $E$.
+Let $K=\Q(E[p])$ be the field of $p$-torsion points of $E$, $\inft{K}=\Q(E[p^\infty])$, $\cG=\gal(\inft{K}/K)$, and $\cH=\gal(\inft{K}/\cy{K})$.
+Then, assuming Iwasawa's conjecture on the vanishing of the $\mu$-invariant of $\gal(\cy{L}/\cy{K})$, the dual Selmer group $\sgd{\cy{K}}{{\rho_E}}$ has $\mu$-invariant equal to zero.
+In other words, Iwasawa's conjecture on the vanishing of the $\mu$-invariant of $\gal(\cy{L}/\cy{K})$ implies that the dual Selmer group $\sgd{\cy{K}}{{\rho_E}}$ is in the category $\mathfrak{M}_\cH(\cG)$. \end{thmalph} This can perhaps be considered as an evidence supporting the $\mathfrak{M}_\cH(\cG)$-conjecture for CM elliptic curves, since Iwasawa's conjecture on the vanishing of $\mu$-invariants is believed to be true.
+A proof of this theorem rests on the existence of Artin representations of weight one in the Hida family of the Galois representation of $E$.
+In general, we show that the conjecture on $\mathfrak{M}_\cH(\cG)$ is true if $\cRin$ is noetherian.
+This result also ties up with the numerical examples for the prime $p=3$, in \cite{chan-fine}, that Iwasawa's $\mu$-invariant over $\cy{\Q(E[p])}$ is zero, for all CM elliptic curves defined over $\Q$ with good ordinary reduction at the prime $3$, as well as those in \cite{chan-selmer}, that the $\mu$-invariant for these Selmer groups vanish.

 The main conjecture for Selmer group of $\ad{\bosym\rho_0}$ along $\II$ when $F_\infty$ is the cyclotomic $\Z_p$-extension of $F$ was studied by Hida in many papers.
-However, for most of the parts in this article we refer to the book \cite{hida-hmf}.
+However, for many of the results here we refer to the book \cite{hida-hmf}.